 - red lines that radiate from the piercing site

-First, wash your hands with an antibacterial soap.
+First, remember to wash your hands with antibacterial soap.
 Then use a cotton swab and your cleaning solution to gently wipe the area around your belly button and the ring.
 Pat the area dry with a clean towel.

 Do not use alcohol or hydrogen peroxide, as these can dry out your skin and irritate the area around the piercing.